ICanBoogie/ICanBoogie/README.md

 org
 ```

-The directory "all" contains resources that are common to all the sites.
+The directory "all" contains resources that are common to all sites.
 It is always added when
 present.

 To resolve the matching directory, the server's name is first broken into parts and the most